cociweb/AutoStepper/README.md

 I will add it is optimized for pad use, not keyboard use (e.g. difficulty isn't high enough).

-    cociweb
+cociweb, phr00t

 ** LICENSING: Modified MIT license to restrict commercial use & require attribution **

-Copyright (c) 2025 cociweb
+Copyright (c) 2026 cociweb, phr00t

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software with only commercial use restrictions & a requirement to attribute cociweb.
-You are free to to use, copy, modify, merge, publish, distribute this Software for private, personal & non-commercial uses as long as cociweb is attributed.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software with only commercial use restrictions & a requirement to attribute cociweb and phr00t.
+You are free to to use, copy, modify, merge, publish, distribute this Software for private, personal & non-commercial uses as long as cociweb and phr00t are attributed.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.